C2SM/icon-vis/README.md

 ```python
 ds.derived_edge_var.encoding['coordinates'] = 'elat elon'
 ```
 You should also ensure that you have the cell or edge data required from the grid merged in the dataset.
-For variables on the cell center, your dataset will need not only `clat`, `clon`, but the bounds `clon_bnds`, `clat_bnds`, and the relationship must be defined between them, eg.
+For variables on the cell center, your dataset will need not only `clat`, `clon`, but the bounds `clon_bnds`, `clat_bnds`, and the relationship must be defined between them, e.g.:

 ```python
 ds.clon.attrs['bounds'] = 'clon_bnds'